selwynpolit/d9book/book/debugging.md

 ![Set a breakpoint in PhpStorm](/images/breakpoint.png)

-Next refresh the Drupal home page in a browser
+Next, refresh the Drupal home page in a browser

-You should immediately see a dialog pop up in PhpStorm asking you to to configure your local path.
+You should immediately see a dialog pop up in PhpStorm asking you to configure your local path.
 Be sure to click the `site/web/index php` and click `Accept`:

-Note.
-If you select one of the other lines you will see a different php file pop up and you won\'t be debugging Drupal, but probably some Symfony file.
+Note, If you select one of the other lines you will see a different php file pop up and you won\'t be debugging Drupal, but probably some Symfony file.

 ![PhpStorm incoming connection dialog](/images/incoming_connection.png)